HeroesToolChest/heroes-images/README.md

 This repository contains all the images throughout every patch and as such the images are not specific to any patch.

+Starting with commit [e0b40fe](https://github.com/HeroesToolChest/heroes-images/commit/e0b40fe716c724d51c64adfee6a493e12c1c39be), all the images are extracted from `2.55.16.97039` and later (using HDP v5).

+For images that were extracted earlier (using HDP v4), see the [hdp4-images branch](https://github.com/HeroesToolChest/heroes-images/tree/hdp4-images).

 Static images are in `png` format while the animated images are in `apng` format.

-For images that were extracted from HDP `v4` and earlier, see the [hdp4-images branch](https://github.com/HeroesToolChest/heroes-images/tree/hdp4-images).

 ## Releases
 Each release contains only the new or modified images for a specific version.